Junior Co-op

 Course Description

-Our Walkers will have a fun time learning about the bible, singing, dancing, and doing some interesting crafts.
-They will develop fine motor skills, learn colors, shapes, and how to be a good friend.
-They will also have playtime on the playground and snack time.
+Our Walkers are typically 18-months to three years old.
+The toddlers in this class have a fun time learning about the bible, singing, dancing, and doing some interesting crafts.
+They develop fine motor skills, learn colors, shapes, and how to be a good friend.
+They also have playtime on the playground and snack time.

 Pre-K